Rysul119/Linear_Regression_Iris_Dataset/README.md

 ```bash
 conda create -n envName python numpy pandas matplotlib scikit-learn
 ```
-This will create a conda environment with python, numpy, pandas, matplotlib, and scimitar-learn installed in it.
+This will create a conda environment with python, numpy, pandas, matplotlib, and scikit-learn installed in it.
 Run `conda activate envName` to activate or `conda deactivate` to deactivate the environment.

 If you are not seeing the equations above, please install the [MathJax](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en) plugin for your chrome browser.